its-saeed/artool/README.md

 # Artool
 This tool is proposed by Artem and supposed to help him.
 That's why it's called Artool :D

-# How to add new log type
+# How to add a new log type
 Logs is expected to be like this:
 ```log
 [7f3606ffd6c0][21-03-22T10:18:49.218][EvmClient.cpp:185   ][CallRunner          ] ARTEM_SAEED DUMMY_LOG this is a dummy log 34.21.222.37 just for testing